seanox/xml-micro-exchange-php/manual/configuration.md

 XML-Micro-Exchange is configured via environment variables.
 With the prepared default values, the service can be started.

+### XMEX_CONATINER_MODE
+Activates optimizations for use as a container.

+- Redirect the log output to /dev/stdout

+Supported values: `on`, `true`, `1`.

+Default: `off`

 ### XMEX_DEBUG_MODE
+Activates optimizations for debugging and testing.

-Activates the debug and test mode, which enforces the serial revision type and extends the response with additional trace headers.
+- Enforces the serial revision type
+- Extends the response with additional trace headers
+- Uses the file extension xml for the XML storage files
+- Beautifies the XML storage files (indentation and line breaks)
+- Saves each revision in consecutive XML files

 Supported values: `on`, `true`, `1`.

 Default: `off`

 ### XMEX_STORAGE_EXPIRATION